Creating an outstanding user experience for a sustainable UX

 All too often reduced to its technical aspect, user experience nevertheless deserves to be explored more widely.
 Between cultural questions and corporate issues, UX Design today considers a more sustainable design.
 Le Renard Bleu, design agency of the Blue Soft group, explains this aspect in its new white paper on the " Approach to the design of digital services and tools ".

-User experience in the 90s
+Sustainable user experience in the 90s

 When the Internet appeared in the early 1990s, digital technology belonged to engineers.
 It was in the mid-90s that design and user experience emerged.
 Without any comparison, this era marks the freedom of exploration of design.
 With no codes or standards defined, web designers were progressively moving forward with no real reference point.